 Invest in agent experience.
 Improving your agent experience takes top-priority on your to-do list.
 Your agents MUST be happy and empowered to deliver happy customer experiences.
 Focus on your internal customers, first.
 You’ll create a team who’s dedicated to serving your customers and finding solutions to any problem.
 Plus, companies that invest in employee experience are four times more profitable than those that don’t.

 Get to know your agents on a personal level.
 Coaching needs to happen on a daily basis, and it needs to be tailored to each agent’s individual experience.
 Recognize your agents’ efforts more often when you see improvements, like upticks in customer satisfaction and call volume.
 Pop by their desks after listening to a call to give quick feedback, and schedule sync-ups if you need to go over some more in-depth interactions.
 Be a constant resource for your team, and keep encouraging your agents on a personal level.
 Truth be told, continuous conversations will inspire your agents to work harder, too.
-Sixty-nine percent of employees say they’d work harder if their efforts were better recognized.
+69% of employees say they’d work harder if their efforts were better recognized.
 Better coaching equals better agents.

 5. Invest in coaching tools for your teams.